Speeding up the solution of the Site and Power Assignment Problem in Wireless Networks: Computational Experience

-The code has been implemented in Python, and the experiments have been carried out on a Ubuntu server with an Intel(R) Xeon(R) Gold 5218 CPU with 96 GB RAM.
-The MIP solver Gurobi (Gurobi Optimizer 9 \cite{GurobiOptimizer}) has been used to get all the results, including the feasible solutions for the RCF.
-On Gurobi, we set the default setting with more time spent on identifying feasible solutions.
-We refer to this setting as the standard setting in the following.
+The code has been implemented in Python and the experiments have been carried out on a Ubuntu server with an Intel(R) Xeon(R) Gold 5218 CPU running at 2.30 GHz, with 96 GB of RAM and 8 cores.
+Gurobi Optimizer 10.0.1 \cite{GurobiOptimizer} with default settings has been employed as an MIP solver.
+We set a time limit of four hours for computation time.

-The purpose of this section is to validate the two proposed approaches.
-As regards the first, in Table \ref{tab:PB_comparison} there are the results got with the natural formulation \eqref{eq:initial}, denoted by N, and its reformulation \eqref{eq:reformulated}, denoted by R, under different solution methods.
-When not specified, the solution method is the standard setting.
-Otherwise, we use the notation PB followed by a variable when we adopt a branching rule that prioritizes the specified variable.